Settings | FAQ | Rules | Vocab | Support | Updates

 - How can I shuffle my tiles?

-Double-tap your rack.
+Double-tap anywhere on your tile rack.

 - How do I resign?